MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-levels-3-and-4-c4244.md

 ```

 For more information, see [Usual Arithmetic Conversions](../../c-language/usual-arithmetic-conversions.md).\
-For more information about setting the warning level in Visual Studio, see[](../build/reference/compiler-option-warnings-level#to-set-the-compiler-options-in-the-visual-studio-development-environment.md)
+For more information about setting the warning level in Visual Studio, see[To set the compiler options in the Visual Studio development environment](../build/reference/compiler-option-warnings-level#to-set-the-compiler-options-in-the-visual-studio-development-environment.md)

 ```cpp
 // C4244_level3.cpp